 The facility was well resourced, with trained personnel and adequate facilities for the function and activities that were performed.
-This ensured the QMS was implemented, and its effectiveness maintained, and that applicable regulatory and customer requirements were met (notwithstanding the nonconformities identified during the inspection).
+This ensured the QMS was implemented, and its effectiveness maintained, and that applicable regulatory and customer requirements were met.

 6.2.
 Human resources